 No, it is feasible to have under floor heating on one level and radiators on another.

-Under floor heating can be run at a lower lever than radiators and provide a more consistant level of heat.
+Underfloor heating can be run at a lower lever than radiators and provide a more consistent level of heat.
+Read more of the advantages of underfloor heating here.

 The most efficient type of flooring to use is wooden or tiles.
 Although carpet can be put down the thickness of the underlay and pile may well impact the efficiency of the heating inhibiting it running at optimum levels.